logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ##### Enable SELinux

-At this point, you need to switch SELinux back on, to ensure the system remains protected.
+At this point, switch SELinux back on to ensure that the system remains protected.

 To do this, run: